Luciano's blog

 By design static ports should not overlap with application port range specified in the ClusterManifest.
 If you specify a static port, assign it outside of application port range, otherwise it will result in port conflicts(Specify resources in a service manifest).

-To use the port from your parameters file in your service, you can add a ResourceOverride section in the ApplicationManifest as indicated here.
+To use the port from your parameters file in your service, you can add a ResourceOverride section in the ApplicationManifest as indicated in the Service Fabric endpoint override docs.
 Locate the ServiceManifestImport of the service you want to override the endpoint port and add the ResourceOverride section.

 <ResourceOverrides>